hed-standard/hed-specification/docs/source/Appendix_B.md

 **Notes:**
-- HED uses ANSI encoding and does not support UTF-8.
+- Starting with HED 8.3.0, HED supports UTF-8 encoding.
 - Different parts of a HED string have different rules for acceptable characters.

 See